Introduction

 When structuring your work history, follow these guidelines:

-• Focus on your most recent and relevant roles, providing more detail for these positions.
+- Choose to focus on your most recent and relevant roles, giving more detail for these positions.

 Emphasising project-specific achievements

-To make your experience stand out, highlight specific projects you’ve managed, including their scope and complexity, describe your role in each project and your key responsibilities, showcase how you’ve applied project management methodologies in real-world scenarios, and emphasise any challenges you’ve overcome and how you did so.
+To stand out, include any projects you’ve managed, including the scope and complexity of the project, your role in the project, and your key responsibilities, how you’ve used project management methodologies in practice, and any challenges you’ve overcome and how you’ve done so.

 Example: “Led a £5 million software implementation project for a financial services client, coordinating a team of 20 across three countries.
 Implemented Agile methodologies to improve workflow efficiency and stakeholder communication.”